anon08-win/bank-churn-analysis/README.md

-# Bank Customer Behavior and Churn Analysis
+# Customer Churn Analysis for Retail Bank – SQL & Business Insights

 ## Overview
 This repository contains a project that showcases bank customer behavior and churn analysis using SQL and Power BI.
 The SQL scripts extract and transform data, and the Power BI report visualizes the data to provide insights into sales performance.